0xAX/linux-insides/Booting/linux-bootstrap-3.md

 	};
 ```

 For code, data and TSS (Task State Segment).
-We will not use task state segment for now, it was added there to make Intel VT happy as we can see in the comment line (if you're interesting you can find commit which describes it - [here](https://github.com/torvalds/linux/commit/88089519f302f1296b4739be45699f06f728ec31)).
-Let's look on `boot_gdt`.
-First of all note that it has `__attribute__((aligned(16)))` attribute.
+We will not use the task state segment for now, it was added there to make Intel VT happy as we can see in the comment line (if you're interested you can find commit which describes it - [here](https://github.com/torvalds/linux/commit/88089519f302f1296b4739be45699f06f728ec31)).
+Let's look at `boot_gdt`.
+First of all note that it has the `__attribute__((aligned(16)))` attribute.
 It means that this structure will be aligned by 16 bytes.
 Let's look at a simple example:
 ```C
 #include <stdio.h>